REDCORE: Outsmarting the attacker

 |0

-This work, REDCORE: Outsmarting the attacker, by Giancarlo Casem, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, REDCORE: Outsmarting the attacker, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.